sally/humanize/README.md

 * Slack bot/application features
   * Timed messages
   * Responsive, conversational mannerisms
-  * Receives user-generated suggestions for EE topics
+  * Receives user-generated suggestions for Humanize topics

-### App Usage Flow
+## App Usage Flow

-* An employee is pinged on Slack to be notified of an upcoming EE session.
+* An employee is pinged on Slack to be notified of an upcoming Humanize session.

-* An employee takes an anonymous survey (provided by HBot) before the EE session about their emotional/mental state regarding company dynamics.
+* An employee takes an anonymous survey (provided by HBot) before the Humanize session about their emotional/mental state regarding company dynamics.

 * An employee is pinged on Slack to be notified of
-  * EE session topic
+  * Humanize session topic
   * Their pairs/groups for the session
   * Some definitions and/or helpful links centered around the topic